xor2003/pytest_deduplicate/README.md

 * **God Tests:** Evaluate splitting these tests into smaller units that focus on specific functionality.
 This can improve test clarity and maintainability.
 * **Superseded Tests:** Assess whether these tests are truly redundant and can be safely removed.
 Ensure that removing them doesn't leave any functionality untested.

+However, it is important to note that false-positives may occur if, for example, there are regular expressions involved, as the code coverage in such cases may appear the same.

 ### Additional Notes:

 * Consider using code coverage visualization tools in conjunction with the script for a more comprehensive understanding of your test coverage landscape.

-### Benefits:

-* **Reduced Test Suite Size:** Eliminating redundant tests leads to a more efficient test suite, saving execution time and resources.
-* **Improved Test Focus:** Breaking down large tests into smaller, more specific ones enhances clarity and maintainability.
-* **Enhanced Code Coverage Analysis:** Identifying overlaps and gaps in coverage helps you focus your testing efforts effectively.

-By using this script and carefully analyzing its output, you can significantly improve the quality and efficiency of your test suite.

-This tool groups each test together based on the coverage set.

-By invoking unit testing with this tool, it will collect code coverage for each test and generate a list of duplicate tests.
-However, it is important to note that false-positives may occur if, for example, there are regular expressions involved, as the code coverage in such cases may appear the same.

-Result example:
+### Result example:

 ```
 def function(x):